GOTSYS.CONF(5) File Formats Manual GOTSYS.CONF(5)

 gotsys.conf provides system configuration information to gotsysd(8).

-gotsys.conf allows remote administrators to configure aspects of Git repository services without having shell access to the Git server's operating system.
-Remote administrators merely need to be granted write access to a special-purpose hosted by gotd(8) in order to configure Git repository services.
+gotsys.conf allows remote administrators to configure aspects of Git repositories hosted by gotd(8) without having shell access to the Git server's operating system.
+Remote administrators merely need to be granted write access to a special-purpose called gotsys.git in order to configure Git repository services.

 The file format is line-based, with one configuration directive per line.
 Any lines beginning with a ‘#’ are treated as comments and ignored.